wytseoortwijn/vercors/README.md

 For a basic build of VerCors the following steps should be taken:

 1. Clone the VerCors repository using `git clone https://github.com/utwente-fmt/vercors.git` and move into the cloned directory, `cd vercors`.
-2. Build VerCors using the built-int Ant distribution by running `./unix/bin/vct-ant`.
+2. Build VerCors with Ant by running `ant clean`, followed by `ant`.
 3. Test whether the build was successful by running `./unix/bin/vct --test=examples/manual --tool=silicon --lang=pvl,java`.

 The last command tests the VerCors installation by verifying a large collection of examples (from the `./examples` directory).
 This command should eventually report that `all ? tests passed`.

-If you do not wish to use the built-in Ant distribution, you could perform the following steps instead after cloning the repository:

-1. Run `ant clean` (to clean previous build attempts)
-2. Run `ant` (to build the VerCors project)

-Finally, the documentation can be built by running `./unix/bin/vct-ant doc`.

 Usage instructions
 -------------